 Who is a prime candidate for the Journey Workshop?

 This workshop is perfect for the professional who feels stale, for the amateur who wants to develop their body of work, or anyone who wants to take their pottery or sculptural work to a deeper, personal level.
 It is helpful to be comfortable with your basic techniques, as this workshop is not technically oriented.
 In the past, however, people at all levels of expertise have benefited greatly from taking the Journey Workshop.

-In preparation for your journey, you will be asked to read segments of Robert Piepenburg’s book, Treasures Of The Creative Spirit.
+In preparation for your journey, you will be asked to read a book on creativity.
+Currently Steven is exploring new possibilities for this reading.
+Stay tuned!
 A private Facebook page will be set up in advance for students to communicate with each other before and during their journey, posting images, thoughts, questions and inspiration.
 The Facebook page is critical to group camaraderie and motivation.
 For the first weeklong session, bring as much information about yourself as possible… images or examples of recent pottery or other artwork, a journal or sketchbook, music, or anything relevant to your individuality.
 Each day during the initial week we will spend about half of our time in class discussions and group exercises.
 The rest of your time will be spent working in clay, drawing, journaling, or other individualized creative activities, applying insights gained in the class.
 Towards the end of the initial week, you will write a personal contract to help formulate your plan for the upcoming year.
 As your journey progresses throughout the year, you will have the option to schedule Skype critiques with Steven (paid for at an additional hourly charge).
 We will meet for a mid-year critique at Alison Palmer’s Stuio on October 14-15, 2017.
 Finally, on June 2-4, 2017 we will reconvene for final critiques and to share and celebrate our individual journeys.
 The workshop will culminate with an opening.